-Georgia State University is a public school in downtown Atlanta where students have more than 200 majors, minors, and degree programs to choose from.
-First year students can opt into the university’s Freshmen Learning Communities—whether they live on campus or not—which help ease the transition to college by clustering students who share common interests in the same class sections.
-Outside of class, there are more than 250 student organizations to check out, including a large Greek community of fraternities and sororities.
-The Georgia State Panthers compete in the NCAA Division I Colonial Athletic Association Conference.
+At Georgia State University in downtown Atlanta, students have more than 200 majors and minors to choose from.
+First-year students – whether they live on campus or not – can opt into the university's Freshman Learning Communities, which help ease the transition to college by clustering students who share common interests in the same class sections.
+Outside of class, there are more than 400 student organizations to check out, including a large Greek community of fraternities and sororities.
+The Georgia State Panthers compete in the NCAA Division I Sun Belt Conference.

 |School mission and unique qualities (as provided by the school):|

 Georgia State University, an enterprising public research university in the heart of Atlanta, is a national leader in graduating students from diverse backgrounds.
 Its location in downtown Atlanta provides its more than 32,000 students with unsurpassed connections to the city's business, government, nonprofit and cultural communities as well as opportunities in an environment of varied ideas, cultures, ages, lifestyles and experiences.
 Atlanta, home to more than a dozen headquarters of Fortune 500 companies, provides Georgia State's faculty with an urban laboratory, enabling them to draw creative inspiration and address critical societal issues locally and in cities around the world.